-Does your iPhone stuck in a boot loop and you don’t know why?
-While your iPhone is meant to work perfectly, certain interferences in the system can cause it to get stuck in a boot loop.
+Does your iPhone stuck in boot loop and you don’t know why?
+While your iPhone is meant to work perfectly, certain interferences in the system can cause it to get stuck in a boot loop, they might be storage full or water damaged.
+There are many people asking and many posts on Reddit asking iPhone 11 stuck in boot loop hard reset not working.

-In this guide, we will list the most effective solutions for an iPhone that is stuck in a boot loop.
+In this guide, we will list the most effective solutions for everyone who has the same issue.

 Before attempting to troubleshoot your iPhone, the first thing you want to do is to backup all the data on your iPhone.
 This is because there is a chance this boot loop may get worse and you may not get another chance to save the data on your iPhone.